TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 Then you can put helper functions in your model class (eg getFullName that returns first+last name).
 Working on utilizing an XHR library to handle fetching/updating/deleting model data.

 ## Running Tests
-`npm test` will run the Chia tests
+`npm test` will run the Mocha tests

 ## Compiling
 It is recommended you compile this with babel using the `--modules ignore` flag